Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Superconductivity mediated by cavity photons prepared in non-Gaussian states

 We note that, while as in the standard QED the foundamental coupling is always between photons and the Fermion current (minimal coupling), we are considering here a coupling involving the Fermion density.
 We choose this variation because of two reasons.
 First, it can be experimentally realized using laser-assisted two-photon transitions both for electrons in solid state materials \cite{Gao2020,chiocchetta_2021} and ultracold fermionic atoms \cite{mivehvar_2021}; it also takes the same form if the photons are replaced by collective degrees of freedom, like lattice phonons \cite{kittel2021introduction} or Bogoliubov modes in a condensate \cite{cotlet_2016}, as realizable both in charge tuneable monolayer semiconductors \cite{tan_interacting_2020} or ultracold Bose-Fermi mixtures \cite{hadzibabic_two-species_2002,schreck_quasipure_2001}.
 Second, it simplifies the momentum structure of the Yukawa coupling and thus the analysis of the vertex function.
 With these implementations in mind, the photon characteristic frequency $\delta_c$ is not the absolute value of the cavity resonance frequency but rather its detuning from the laser frequency.
-A further advantage of these implementation is indeed the tuneability of the Hamiltonian via the laser parameters, not only its frequency but also the value of the Yukawa coupling constant $g_0$, which is experimentally tuneable by the intensity of the laser beam.
-Finally, the coupling of the Fermions to a single standing-wave electromagnetic mode directly applies to the nanoplasmonic split-ring cavities used in the solid-state implementations \cite{Gao2020}, as well as to the Fabry-Perot cavities used in the atomic-gas implementations \cite{mivehvar_2021}.
-Moreover, as discussed in Ref.\onlinecite{Chakraborty}, as long as the characteristic photon momentum satisfies $q_0 \ll k_F$, which we will assume throughout, our treatment of the momentum structure of the vertex function does also apply to the coupling of the Fermions to a continuum of transverse cavity modes, as realized in solid-state microcavities \cite{Schlawin2019} or in the atomic-gas context using confocal cavities \cite{lev_2020}.
+A further advantage of these implementation is indeed the tuneability of the Hamiltonian via the laser parameters, not only its frequency but also the value of the Yukawa coupling constant $g_0$, which is experimentally tuneable by the intensity of the laser beam. \fpm{We stress that, despite involving the electron density and not the current, the electromagnetic field quadrature appearing in Eq.\eqref{H_lighmatter} pertains to the cavity vector potential in a two-photon transition where one photon is provided by the laser.} Finally, the coupling of the Fermions to a single standing-wave electromagnetic mode directly applies to the nanoplasmonic split-ring cavities used in the solid-state implementations \cite{Gao2020}, as well as to the Fabry-Perot cavities used in the atomic-gas implementations \cite{mivehvar_2021}.
+Moreover, as discussed in Ref.~\cite{Chakraborty}, as long as the characteristic photon momentum satisfies $q_0 \ll k_F$, which we will assume throughout, our treatment of the momentum structure of the vertex function does also apply to the coupling of the Fermions to a continuum of transverse cavity modes, as realized in solid-state microcavities \cite{Schlawin2019} or in the atomic-gas context using confocal cavities \cite{lev_2020}.